elmq0022/shen/docs/030-authorization.md

 **Error Responses:**
 - `401 Unauthorized` - Invalid, expired, or revoked PAT
-- `403 Forbidden` - User no longer has access to the application (not in any groups with roles for this app)
+- `403 Forbidden` - User no longer has access to the application (not in any groups with roles for this application)
 - `404 Not Found` - Application not found

 ---